entrecode/ec.admin/doc/docs/hooks.md

 ---
-id: provider-hooks
+id: hooks
-title: Provider Hooks
+title: Hooks
-sidebar_label: Provider Hooks
-slug: /provider-hooks
+slug: /hooks
 ---

+## Provider Hooks

 Using hooks, you can obtain the following providers: